FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 Let's take an example where you check if users have email addresses from a country sanctioned by the United States, such as North Korea or Cuba.
 You call an external site, `https://issanctioned.example.com`, with an email address, and are told whether the domain is banned or not.

-Add this new function to `test.js`:
+Add this new function to `test.js`.
+It is the lambda function that would run on FusionAuth, similar to our "Hello World" function earlier.

 ```js
 {% remote_include 'https://raw.githubusercontent.com/RichardJECooke/fusionauth-testing-lambdas/main/complete-application/documentation_snippets/test_3.js' %}